tradingstrategy-ai/docs/source/programming/setting-up-development-environment/index.rst

 This documentation section covers how to run Trading Strategy code examples and notebooks:

-* How to set up libraries and development environment on your local computer or a cloud server
+* How to set up a Python-based Trading Strategy development environment on your local computer or a cloud server

 .. note ::

-    If you are new to the Trading Strategy framework or algorithmic trading in general, please start by watching `the recorded workshop tutorial session from Avalanche Summit <https://github.com/tradingstrategy-ai/tradingview-defi-strategy>`__.
+    If you want to get started fast, you can directly jump to `Getting started Github repository and Codespaces <https://github.com/tradingstrategy-ai/getting-started>`__.

 Prerequisites
 -------------